Taiwrash/g4-workshop/docs/beginner-intermediate/4-git-in-vscode.md

 ### What VS **Code**

-This is an IDE for editing files, most time source code. **Code editing.
+This is an IDE (Integrated Development Environment) for editing files, most time called source code. **Code editing.
 Redefined.
 Free.
 Built on open source.
 Runs everywhere.**.
 It is powerful for many reasons.
 With a lot of shortcut supports

 ### Getting Started

 1. Installation: [Get Download Link Here](https://code.visualstudio.com/)

-2. Follow the wizard to complete installation and launch after installation.
+2. Follow the wizard and pops up to complete installation and launch after installation.

-3. VS Code quick walk through
+3. VS Code quick walk through!

     ![Welcome Page](./vscode-pack//welcome.png)